just1103/Swift_Syntax/Swift Language Guide & Reference.md

 Repeat-While

 repeat-while loop performs a single pass through the loop block first, before considering the loop’s condition.
+(The condition is not evaluated until the end of the first run through the loop.)
 It then continues to repeat the loop until the condition is false.

 ```swift
 repeat {